genesiscommunitysuccess/docs/docs/server-reference/other-modules/DbToGenesis/dbtogenesis.md

 \* \[PostgreSQL sample\](dbtogenesis-postgres.md)

-\## Encrypting user and passwords
+### Encrypting user and passwords

-A script called "encryptUserPass" is provided with Genesis so we can encrypt our user and password before using it in DbToGenesis.
+A script called **encryptUserPass** is provided with Genesis so you can encrypt the user and password before using it in **DbToGenesis**.

-\## How To
+### How To

-This an example step by step of how to get an Oracle database up and running with DbToGenesis.
-A series of screenshots are shown with examples of how to create tables, stored procedures and triggers and also the dbtogenesis.xml configuration for Genesis.
+Here is an example step by step of how to get an Oracle database up and running with **DbToGenesis**.
+It shows how to create tables, stored procedures and triggers and also the **dbtogenesis.xml** configuration for Genesis.

 Create the UpdateQueue table.
 ![](/img/createupdatequeuetable.png)